 Which programme should I submit my Project to?

-PENTA and EURIPIDES˛ have agreed to synchronise their calls for 2019.
+PENTA and EURIPIDES˛ have agreed to synchronise their calls for 2019 and 2020.
 This contributes towards a simplification of the funding landscape and brings a wider range of countries and partners together through PENTA, EURIPIDES˛ and, where appropriate, co-labelled projects.
 It will clarify the funding choices that collaborative teams can access, help to standardise submission processes and provide high quality support to projects as they develop.

 All proposals will be submitted through the PENTA/EURIPIDES˛ Project Zone, with applicants being given a simple choice in terms of which programme they are submitting their project to.
 Evaluation processes will be organised and coordinated depending on how the project is submitted.